Welcome to the REAL lab!

 -

-REAL Zurich is going to launch in February 2024.
-The lab is located at the ETH Zentrum campus in ETL on floor I.
+Our REAL space is located at the ETH Zentrum campus in the ETL building.

 -